Requirements for driving safety course to dismiss a traffic citation:

 - An individual MUST provide CURRENT proof of financial responsibility, showing themselves as the policy holder or as a listed driver.

-- Make your request in person or by mail.
-If you opt to mail in your request, please include the request form on the citation along with the necessary fee (contact court clerks office), proof of insurance and valid Texas Drivers License.
+- Make your request in person, by mail or via Farmers Branch eCourt.
+If you opt to mail in your request, please include your payment, proof of insurance and valid Texas Drivers License.

 - Once your request is approved, you will receive a packet of information of what you need to submit back to the court and by when.
 DO NOT BEGIN THE PROCESS OF YOUR COURSE OR OTHER REQUIREMENTS WITHOUT FIRST RECEIVING THIS PACKET.